chrizzTs/Who-U/README.md

 Facebook Users are created with the function $scope.createFacebookUser in `login.js`.

 First, the Geoposition is taken from the user because it is needed for the registration.
 Then a new user is created with the Server API Method createNew User (look in Server Documentation for more information to this).
 A new user is created with
--Username:  First name in Facebook
+-   Username:  First name in Facebook
--Password:  'facebook'
+-   Password:  'facebook'
--E-Mail:    Facebook ID
+-   E-Mail:    Facebook ID
--Current Position
+-   Current Position

 First the Facebook Profile Photo is added to the account with the function services.addFBProfilePicture(); Look at the Services Documentation for more Information.